haizhou-shi/haizhou-shi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-I'm Haizhou Shi (史海舟), a second-year Ph.D. student in the [CS Department at Rutgers University](https://www.cs.rutgers.edu), working under the guidance of Prof. [Hao Wang](http://wanghao.in). *My research centers on enhancing machine learning models' generalization abilities, enabling them to adapt to evolving data distributions in an efficient and reliable way.*
+I'm Haizhou Shi (史海舟), a third-year Ph.D. student in the [CS Department at Rutgers University](https://www.cs.rutgers.edu), working under the guidance of Prof. [Hao Wang](http://wanghao.in). *My research centers on enhancing machine learning models' generalization abilities, enabling them to adapt to evolving data distributions in an efficient and reliable way.*

 Previous to that, I earned my M.S. and B.S. degrees from the [CS Department at Zhejiang University](http://www.en.cs.zju.edu.cn) in 2022 and 2019, under the supervision of Prof. [Siliang Tang](https://person.zju.edu.cn/en/siliang) and [Yueting Zhuang](https://person.zju.edu.cn/en/yzhuang).
 During that time, my focus was on developing generalizable representations in various scenarios, including unsupervised, weakly-supervised, federated, and continual learning.